ibm-cloud-docs/satellite/location-copy.md

 # Copying an {{site.data.keyword.satelliteshort}} location
 {: #location-copy}

-Learn how to copy your {{site.data.keyword.satelliteshort}} location to a new location by reviewing resource details and re-creating them in a new {{site.data.keyword.satelliteshort}} location, or to keep copies for archival purposes.
+Copy your {{site.data.keyword.satelliteshort}} location to a new location by reviewing and re-creating resource details, or keep a copy for archival purposes.
 {: shortdesc}

 1. Get your location details and optionally save the details to a local file.